esamecar/ACAC/index.md

 So I couldn't help but set up this little site and add all the people I follow on Mastodon, with an avatar created by Andy, as founding members.

 But of course **the club is open to all**.
 If you want to be listed too, just let me know.
-The opposite is also true, of course: Let [me](https://esamecar.omg.lol) know if you want me to remove your listing!
+The opposite is also true, of course: Let [me](https://esamecar.omg.lol) know if you want me to remove your profile!

 ---